howlrapp/howlr-app/README.md

 ### I'm not happy with Howlr, can I fork it and distribute my own app?

 Of course!
-Two things though: you may want to wait until we open-source the backend code so you can run your own server and also don't forget that Howlr is distributed under the GPL3 licence.
+Two things though: you may want to wait until we open-source the backend code so you can run your own server.

 ### How much does Howlr cost?